-The results generated by this Agreement will also serve as one of several data points to verify eligibility of applicants to and subscribers of the EBB program or other Federal programs that use qualification for Lifeline as an eligibility criterion (collectively, along with the Lifeline program, referenced herein as the Federal Telecommunications Benefit (FTB) programs) using the National Lifeline Eligibility Verifier and to further the integrity of the FTB programs.
+The results generated by this Computer Matching Agreement (CMA or Agreement) will serve as one of several data points to verify eligibility of applicants to and subscribers of the federal Emergency Broadband Benefit (EBB) program or other Federal programs that use qualification for Lifeline as an eligibility criterion (collectively, Federal Telecommunications Benefit (FTB) programs)1 using the National Lifeline Eligibility Verifier and to further the integrity of the FTB programs.
+This CMA seeks to ensure that applicants to and subscribers in FTB programs are eligible to receive the FTB benefits provided for by statute.

-This CMA seeks to use SNAP data for eligibility purposes to ensure that applicants to and subscribers in FTB programs are eligible to receive the FTB benefits provided for by statute.
-This will be accomplished by matching specific USAC Data with DSS SNAP data.
-In doing so, and consistent with the terms of this Agreement, USAC shall transmit the FTB program applicant's personally identifiable information (USAC Data) to DSS, and DSS shall confirm with an affirmative or negative confirmation as to whether the FTB program applicant is currently enrolled in SNAP.
-USAC and DSS will exchange data using a secured file delivery system and with all matching conducted internally.
+This will be accomplished by matching specific USAC Data with DHHS Supplemental Nutrition Assistance (SNAP) data.
+In doing so, and consistent with the terms of this Agreement, USAC shall transmit the FTB program applicant's personally identifiable information (USAC Data) to DHHS, and DHHS shall confirm with an affirmative or negative confirmation as to whether the FTB program applicant is currently enrolled in SNAP.
+USAC and DHHS will exchange data using a secured file delivery system and with all matching conducted internally.
 This process is explained in further detail in section IV.B. of this Agreement.

-DSS and USAC agree that the information exchange shall be utilized for the purpose of verifying a qualified assistance recipient as being eligible for the federal FTB programs, and any auditing and/or data analysis requirements under the Privacy Act or other legal authority.
+DHHS and USAC agree that the information exchange shall be utilized for the purpose of verifying a qualified assistance recipient as being eligible for the federal FTB programs, and any auditing and/or data analysis requirements under the Privacy Act or other legal authority.